gscrow/dressipi-com/terms-and-conditions.markdown

 ### Provide Personalised Recommendations for You:
 What you buy and wear is unique to you.
 We help you (and millions of shoppers) easily find items that will suit your individual style, taste and preferences and can be worn well with items that are already in your wardrobe.
 We use the data we have to create these tailored recommendations (and associated content) - for example, your profile information, your preferences, the choices and settings you select and your activity and transactions on Dressipi sites, apps and plug-ins that our retail partners use.
 Keeping your profile accurate and up-to-date helps us to make these recommendations more accurate and relevant.
-Any information that we hold about you or any personal data that you supply to us under these Terms shall always be processed in accordance with applicable laws and terms of our Privacy Policy.
-If any information is gained about you via our cookies or other similar technologies, we always act in accordance with our Cookies Policy.
+Any information that we hold about you or any personal data that you supply to us under these Terms shall always be processed in accordance with applicable laws and terms of our [Privacy Policy](https://dressipi.com/privacy/) .
+If any information is gained about you via our cookies or other similar technologies, we always act in accordance with our [Cookies Policy](https://dressipi.com/cookies/).
 Where cookies or other technologies which collect personal data or other information are held solely within our retailers’ environments, this is outside the scope of these Terms and our Services.
 You should therefore always check the privacy and cookies policy, as well as your general preferences if available, on each individual retailer website that you visit.

 ### Empower Retailers to Improve Efficiency
 We develop data products and solutions that enable our retail partners to get a deeper understanding of the types of clothes and features their customers prefer and want to buy.
 With this information our retail partners can establish a more efficient and optimised value chain which will ultimately reduce industry wastage.